Contact our personal trainers

 Pin-Loaded Chest Press - A fantastic, user-friendly alternative.
 It offers safety, isolation of the chest muscles, and an easier learning curve.
 However, you might sacrifice some of the overall strength gains when compared solely to the bench press.

-Here's where the pin-loaded chest press machine shines:
+Here's where the PIN-loaded chest press machine shines:

 Chest press machines provide a guided movement pattern with built-in stops.
 This drastically reduces your chances of dropping weights or suffering unbalanced lifts.
 If you're training solo, there's no need for a spotter.